Lexington Avenue–63rd Street station: Expansion for the Second Avenue Subway

 When the contract was awarded, renovation was estimated to be finished by May 2014, but the completion date had been pushed back constantly, and as of August 2015, the completion date was Spring 2016, though this was later pushed back to Summer 2016.
 As of July 2015, the renovation was 90% complete, and as of June 2016, 98% complete with only cosmetic finishes and power upgrades to be completed.

 To accommodate the increased patronage expected after the beginning of Second Avenue Subway service, the MTA built four new entrances at the intersection of Third Avenue and 63rd Street, leading to a new mezzanine at the eastern end of the station.
 Passengers travel between the new mezzanine and the platforms using four high-speed elevators, similar to the layout of several other deep-level stations.
 These elevators are the most space-efficient means of transporting people.
 These entrances opened on December 30, 2016.
 The MTA inaugurated Phase 1 of Second Avenue Subway service on January 1, 2017.
 In 2024, Skanska was hired to replace 21 escalators across the New York City Subway system for $146 million, including 10 escalators at the Lexington Avenue–63rd Street station.
+Three of the new escalators opened in April 2026.